 How do I enroll in a computer class?

-The Computer Lab publishes a calendar well in advance of each fall, winter and spring session.
+The Computer Lab publishes a calendar well in advance of each Fall, Winter and Spring session.
 The calendar includes information about how and when to enroll in classes.
-Calendars are available in the Computer Lab or on the library website (www.mc-npl.org–>Our services –>Computer Classes –>Course Descriptions and Schedule).
+Click here to view the current calendar.
 We also supply local libraries in Montgomery County with our class calendars as well as the Bookmobiles.

 Do your classes start at the very beginning, like how to turn the computer on?

 We do not teach you how to set up a computer and turn it on.
 Computer Basics, our introductory course, introduces the various components of a computer and includes instruction in using a mouse and keyboard.
 It introduces students to the basics of working in the Windows environment including the desktop, start menu, opening programs and manipulating windows.